June Kenney: Career

 Kenney retired from acting in 1962.
 Around that time she took a job handling commercials for Los Angeles radio station KLAC.
-Feeling discouraged from the lack of call backs and interviews and unhappy with the roles she was being offered at the time, she later said she "thought it would be best to bow out gracefully.”
+Feeling discouraged from the lack of call backs and interviews and unhappy with the roles she was being offered at the time, she later said she "thought it would be best to bow out gracefully."

 Screen persona and image

 In films Kenney typically plays the good girl who falls in with the wrong crowd or finds herself in situations beyond her control.
-Standing five feet, two inches tall, she was often described as "tiny” and "petite.”
+Standing five feet, two inches tall, she was often described as "tiny" and "petite."
 Her height and youthful appearance helped make her convincing in teenage roles such as Barbara Bonney in Teenage Doll and Carol Flynn in Earth vs. the Spider.
 She admitted she wished she were taller even though her stature helped her land her a lead role in Attack of the Puppet People.

 Kenney furnished her own clothes for several of her film roles.
 A friend from her dance school custom made the dress she wore in Attack of the Puppet People.

 Syndicated beauty columnist Lydia Lane praised Kenney's fitness.
 Kenney credited exercises she learned in ballet and continued to perform daily during her acting career.

 Kenney's co-stars appreciated her good nature and strong work ethic.
 Jay Sayer, who worked with her in Teenage Doll and Viking Women, recalled:

-"She was about as un-Hollywood as you can get...And just very sweet, very easy to work with, and a nice girl.
-You'd never guess she was an actress."
+She was about as un-Hollywood as you can get...And just very sweet, very easy to work with, and a nice girl.
+You'd never guess she was an actress.

-Personal life
+Personal life and death

 Kenney married Lee Sebastian in Los Angeles in 1970.
 The couple later moved to Las Vegas where they managed a horse ranch.
 She continued working in radio and was inducted into the Nevada Broadcasters Association Hall of Fame in 1997.
 Kenney died in Pahrump, Nevada on June 25, 2021, at the age of 87.